Iulia-Calota/Iulia-Calota/README.md

 - 🤝 I’m looking for help with **QA / QC / Testing**

-- 👨‍💻 All of my projects are available at [Iulia Calota](https://github.com/Iulia-Calota)
+- 👨‍💻 All of my projects are available at [Manual Testing project](https://github.com/Iulia-Calota/manual-testing-project)
 - 📫 How to reach me ****

 <h3 align="left">Connect with me:</h3>